 - students may lose interest if the theme lasts too long

 - some themes may be less accessible to children based on culture

 How to Plan a Thematic Unit

-The most successful thematic units are those where the children can be involved in the planning stages and voice their questions.
-This gives them a sense of ownership and a motivation to learn.
+The most successful preschool education theme units are those where the children can be involved in the planning stages and voice their questions.
+This gives them a sense of ownership and motivation to learn.
 When inviting your preschoolers to help plan the next preschool theme, come prepared with a few popular ones to choose from based on what your students like.
 Once your students have helped you narrow the focus of learning, you can move forward with integrating the content areas.